Home Broadband Survey

 "Perhaps, the big boys will get together, and create an 'idiot proof' seamless and hassle-free world of internet browsing (no hackers, phishers, scammers etc), encompassing updates 'n' the necessary security housekeeping...all in one big broadband package!" - 'Aitchbee'

-"I think that, were there a parallel poll asking what would be the least likely developments in 2014, then advances in rural broadband speeds would be my choice." - 'wee eddie'
+"I think that, were there a parallel poll asking what would be the least likely developments, then advances in rural broadband speeds would be my choice." - 'wee eddie'

 Speed test results - what's the fastest ISP?